 A mobile business means that you need a commercial vehicle or a vehicle that is used for commercial purposes, so you will also need Commercial Motor Insurance in addition to getting Cosmetic Tattoo Insurance.
 This is similar to your Car Insurance but can be extended to include signage on your vehicle.
 Suppose you do use your vehicle for commercial purposes and don’t have the right type of insurance (i.e., Commercial Vehicle Insurance).
 In that case, your provider is very unlikely to accept any claims made for theft or collisions.

 Business insurance pack

 Salonsure’s Business Insurance Pack is designed to make your life easier.
 It includes a suite of policies needed by most businesses and can be extended to include specific coverage, such as Cosmetic Tattoo Insurance.
 This insurance pack covers buildings you own or lease for your business, as well as any contents and stock.
 Loss or damage due to forceful theft is covered, as well as machinery breakdowns.

-It also includes Business Interruption Insurance that covers your financial outgoings in case your business can no longer trade due to a disaster.
-Then there is General Property Insurance and Public liability, as well as cover for tax audits, goods in transit, theft of money and glass breakage.
+It also includes Business Interruption Insurance covering your financial outgoings if your business can no longer trade due to a disaster.
+Then there is General Property Insurance and Public liability and cover for tax audits, goods in transit, theft of money, and glass breakage.
 As you can appreciate, it’s often a good idea to start with our Business Insurance Pack and then add on additional policies as needed (Cosmetic Tattoo Insurance being one you would need to add).

-Luckily obtaining a Cosmetic Tattoo Insurance quotation in Australia is relatively easy.
-All you need to do is contact us via the links below or call us on 0480 154 701.
+Luckily obtaining a quotation for Cosmetic Tattoo Insurance in Australia is relatively easy.
+All you need to do is contact us via the links below or call us on 07 3135 7436.